-Ford's business strategy is embodied in our ONE Ford plan.
-ONE Ford expands on our Company's four-point business plan for achieving success globally.
+Ford's business strategy is embodied in our One Ford plan, which was adopted in 2007 and has guided the company ever since.
+One Ford expands on our company's four-point business plan for achieving success globally.
 The four-point business plan consists of the following: